khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 a `jar` file as result.

 The only important part is that this contains a `module-info.java` file which is compiled into the `jar` file.
-This jar file is a [modular JAR file][modular-jar] cause it contains a `module-info.class` file at the root location of the jar.
+This jar file is a [modular JAR file][modular-jar], cause it contains a `module-info.class` file at the root location of the jar.

 The `mod-1` and `mod-2` are currently explictly producing [jmod files][jmod-file] which contain